Phase structure of below-threshold harmonics in aligned molecules: a few-level model system

-We are interested in the phase of the harmonic that a bound-bound transition would contribute to the HHG spectrum.
-As for very strong driving this TLS does not resemble any physical system, we choose moderate laser parameters such that there is no plateau yet.
-Figure~\ref{fig:Ex_scan} shows harmonic spectra for $\omega_L=\omega_{10}/7.5$ and different $E_0$.
-We observe odd harmonic orders as well as non-harmonic spectral features due to resonances.
-Concerning the phase of the emitted harmonics, we do not observe a dependence of the phase of the harmonics on the field strength in our parameter range, in contrast to observations from Gauthey {\em et al.} \cite{gauthey1997phase}.
-This is not unexpected, as the jumps in the phase in \cite{gauthey1997phase} can be associated with avoided crossings of Floquet states.
-Our system is in a parameter range where the variation of the electric field is too small to meaningfully change the Floquet states.
+Our goal is to study the phase of the harmonics that originate from a single bound–bound transition and its contribution to a molecule’s harmonic spectrum.
+To this end, we use a TLS and choose the laser parameters such that we circumvent plateau harmonics.
+This choice is necessary because, in physical systems, very strong fields and short wavelengths would lead to continuum transitions that dominate the harmonic response, which cannot be described within a TLS.
+Figure~\ref{fig:Ex_scan} shows harmonic spectra for different field strengths $E_0$ at a driving frequency $\omega_L$ that is 7.5 times smaller than the transition energy $\omega_{10}$ ($\omega_L=\omega_{10}/7.5$).
+We observe odd harmonics from order three to 17 as well as non-harmonic spectral features in between.
+Furthermore, we investigated the phase of the individual harmonics, which is found to be independent of the field strength in our parameter regime.
+This is in contrast to observations from Gauthey {\em et al.} with much stronger fields, for which avoided crossings of Floquet states lead to phase jumps~\cite{gauthey1997phase}.
+Our field strengths are too weak to significantly change the Floquet states such that the phase jumps are absent. \\

-What we do observe, however, is a dependence on the frequency of the driving field.
-In Fig.~\ref{fig:2lev_yield}, the harmonic yield is plotted for $E_0 = 0.015$ as a function of the ratio between the transition frequency $\omega_{10}$ and the laser frequency $\omega_L$ on the horizontal, and the harmonic order on the vertical axis.
-This plot shows several features: